Skip to main content

 To decide whether you need to create partitions or use partition key, you can consider the following factors:

-Hot and cold data management: If you need efficient handling of hot and cold data, please use partitions as you can partially load certain partitions with cold data while releasing partitions with cold data to save memory usage.
+• Hot and cold data management: If you need efficient handling of hot and cold data, please use partition key.
+To use partition key for hot and cold data management in Dedicated clusters, please contact us.

 mmap

-For Free, Serverless, and Dedicated clusters with the extended-capacity CU type, mmap is enabled by default and can not be adjusted.
-Therefore, you may not see the mmap settings during collection creation.
+• Free, Serverless, and Dedicated clusters with the extended-capacity CU type have mmap enabled by default.
+This setting is fixed and cannot be modified, so you may not see mmap configuration options during collection creation.

-Particular fields in the collection: Enable mmap for raw data in selected fields.
+• Field-level mmap: Enable mmap for raw data and scalar indexes of selected fields via custom settings.
 Generally, it is recommended to enable mmap for fields whose data size is large and are not frequently filtered or queried.
 The setting applies only to the selected fields and can later be modified.
 To modify field-level mmap settings, you need to release the collection first.

 Please be cautious with mmap settings.
 Changing the default mmap settings may cause performance degradation or load failures due to out-of-memory (OOM) issues.
 For best practices, see Use mmap.